ayu232/Amanda-Yu-Projects/README.md

 1. Final project from Applied Statistics and Data Science
 - Finds predictors of life expectancy and statistical analysis of it

-2. Gaussian Elimination calculator made for linear Algebra
+2. Gaussian Elimination calculator made for Linear Algebra

 3. FInal Linear Algebra Project: Using SDV to detect Masked vs Unmasked Facial recognition
 - Utilized scikit-learn (sklearn) for data preprocessing, PCA, and classification